Claiming Expenses for Your Business

 That is only true if the vehicle is owned by the business and only used for business purposes.

 If the vehicle is owned by the business and has some personal use then the business may need to pay Fringe Benefit Tax (FBT) or some private use adjustments may need to be made to any expenses claimed.

-There are a couple of methods to calculating personal use adjustments, IRD have a great article explaining things here.
+There are a couple of methods to calculating personal use adjustments, checkout our indepth article here.